-- 1. It shall be the duty of the election inspector to assign ministerial duties to poll clerks, who shall carry out the ministerial duties assigned by the election inspector. - 2.
-It shall be the duty of the election inspector to assign two poll clerks, one from each political party represented on the election board to perform the function of maintaining the pollbooks.
-It shall be the duty of the two designated poll clerks to each maintain a pollbook.
+- The election inspector shall assign ministerial duties to poll clerks, who shall carry out the ministerial duties assigned by the election inspector. - 2.
+The election inspector shall assign two poll clerks, one from each political party represented on the election board, to perform the function of maintaining the pollbooks.
+The two designated poll clerks shall each maintain a pollbook.
 Each pollbook shall contain the name and address of each person voting at the precinct, and shall be arranged in the form and manner prescribed by the secretary of state. - 3.
-It shall be the duty of the members of the election board to challenge the right of anyone to vote whom they know or have reason to believe is not a qualified elector.
-Pollbooks from previous elections shall be used as one of the bases for identifying electors.
-If the challenged person signs an affidavit indicating he is qualified to vote, the officer shall allow the challenged person to vote.
-All affidavits shall be executed in duplicate as provided in this chapter, and one copy shall be turned over to the appropriate county auditor for verification.

-- 4. It shall be the duty of each member of the election board to remain on the premises of the polling place during the time the polls are open to prevent the occurrence of fraud, deceit, or other irregularity in the conduct of the election. - 5.
-It shall be the duty of all members of the election board to distribute ballots and other election materials to electors.
-It shall be the duty of both election judges together to give any assistance requested by electors in marking ballots or operating voting machines.
-It shall be the duty of the election officers to instruct voters on how to open and close voting machines and how to move the levers to cast and change votes.
-The election inspector shall supervise the conduct of the election at the polling place, and shall assign duties so as to equally and fairly include both political parties represented on the election board. - 6.
-It shall be the duty of each member of the election board to maintain order in the polling place. - 7.
-It shall be the duty of the election inspector to determine which voters were in line at the poll closing hour and to allow those in line at that time to vote.
+It shall be the duty of the members of the election board to challenge the right of anyone to vote whom they know or have reason to believe is not a qualified elector. - 4.
+Each member of the election board shall remain on the premises of the polling place during the time the polls are open to prevent the occurrence of fraud, deceit, or other irregularity in the conduct of the election. - 5.
+All members of the election board shall distribute ballots and other election materials to electors.
+Both election judges shall together give any assistance requested by electors in marking ballots or operating voting machines.
+The election officers shall instruct voters on how to open and close voting machines and how to move the levers to cast and change votes.
+The election inspector shall supervise the conduct of the election at the polling place, and shall assign duties so as to equally and fairly include both political parties represented on the election board.